Volume I

 Most people quote their tax bracket as if it were their tax rate.
 It is not.
 The bracket is the rate on the last dollar; the effective rate is the rate on the average dollar, and the gap between them is where progressive taxation does its quiet redistribution work.
 This notebook shows the arithmetic, line by line, so the next time someone tells you a raise will cost them money you can hand them the page that proves otherwise.

 The effective tax rate is total tax paid divided by total income.
 That is the whole definition.
 Everything else is bookkeeping.
 What makes it interesting is that the answer is almost always substantially smaller than the bracket label most people memorize.
-A single filer earning seventy-five thousand dollars sits inside the twenty-two percent bracket, but pays an effective federal income tax rate near eleven percent.
-The first fourteen thousand six hundred dollars are sheltered by the standard deduction.
-The next eleven thousand nine hundred and twenty-five are taxed at ten.
-The next thirty-six thousand five hundred at twelve.
-Only the very last eleven thousand nine hundred and twenty-five hit the twenty-two percent rate at all.
+A single filer earning seventy-five thousand dollars sits inside the twenty-two percent bracket, but pays an effective federal income tax rate near ten percent.
+The first sixteen thousand one hundred dollars are sheltered by the standard deduction.
+The next twelve thousand four hundred are taxed at ten.
+The next thirty-eight thousand at twelve.
+Only the very last eight thousand five hundred hit the twenty-two percent rate at all.

 Definition 1.1